bbauska/front-end-web-ui/README.md

 After modifying also aboutus.html and index.html including the icons, I have saved the changes and then here I am at my web page and note how these icons got included into my navigation bar.

-So you can see that there is a home icon in front of home, there is an info icon in front of about, a list icon in front of menu and an address card icon in front of contact.
+You can see that there is a home icon in front of home, there is an info icon in front of about, a list icon in front of menu and an address card icon in front of contact.

-So this is a nice way of adding some visual elements into your web page.
+This is a nice way of adding some visual elements into your web page.

 Now, this is wonderful.
 Now what I want to do is now work on updating the footage.
 Now, I want to replace the telephone fax and email with icons and also turn all these into social media buttons here.